 California Native American Tribes (Tribes) tribal lands generally fall under the jurisdiction of federal National Pollutant Discharge Elimination System (NPDES) permits with oversight from US EPA and as such the proposed Draft Policy does not apply to those communities’ permit implementation efforts.
 Formal Tribal consultation (often referred to as AB52 and as described in Appendix G of the California Environmental Quality Act [CEQA]) was not conducted, since the activity of adopting the Draft Policy to establish standardized cost reporting categories in NPDES MS4 Permits and require Permittees to report standardized costs is not a project within the meaning of CEQA (see Section 6.0 for additional details).
 However, there may be concerns about MS4 permit implementation as it relates to waterbodies of significance to Tribes and Indigenous communities.
-Staff will continue to coordinate with the regional water boards staff to conduct outreach and provide opportunities for Tribal input following the release of the Draft Policy.
-Outreach and engagement opportunities are also expected to continue throughout the Beta Testing period.
+Staff coordinated with the Native American Heritage Commission to reach out Tribes statewide inviting their input on the Policy objectives, cost reporting framework, use of the data, and any unintended adverse impacts.
+The Yocha Dehe Wintun Nation requested to be kept informed of the status of the proposed Policy but the State Water Board did not receive any specific comments from Tribes.

 Existing Cost Reporting Requirements in MS4 Permits